Configuration and Benchmarking of $\mathrm{e}^+\mathrm{e}^-$ Processes with K4GeneratorsConfig: Implementation

-The package is shipped with multiple setup scripts, depending on the users shell environment, which defines an alias \texttt{\GeneratorsConfig} serving as executable.
-A \yamlinput file containing the definitions described in \Cref{sec:input} has to be provided as an argument when executing the binary.

-Several command line options are implemented and listed in \Cref{tab:commandLine}.
-The most important and the only required option is the \yamlinput file path.
-No default value is defined for this option as the choice of the name and the location of the file is left to the user.
+Several other command line options are implemented and listed in \Cref{tab:commandLine}.
+Most are applicable to a particular processing step with the exception of \texttt{-{}-outputDir}, which specifies the location of the generator datacards and shell scripts as well the \texttt{-{}-generator} option which allows to restrict the checking and the event generation step to a single generator.

+When running the \texttt{-{}-make} option, a \yamlinput file containing the definitions described in \Cref{sec:input} has to be provided as an argument to the \texttt{-{}-yaml} command line option.
+This option can take lists as well as directories as input.

 The optional arguments provide a mechanism to override values in the \yamlinput such as the number of events to be generated and random number seed to be used for the first process to be configured.
 The center of mass energies can be given as a list and/or in a file.
-In the file the energies should be specified again as a list with the key \texttt{ecms}, i.e., \texttt{ecms: [240., 500.]}.
-The two options for the center of mass energies are interpreted cumulatively.
+In the file the energies should be specified again as a list with the key \texttt{ecms: [240., 500.]}.
 Since a list of \yamlinput can be given as argument, the same set of center of mass energies can be run for different inputs in a single call.

-The last set of command line options deals with the version of \keyhep to be configured when running the event generation step.
+The version of \keyhep to be run in the event generation step can be configured as well.
 The default is the latest release of \keyhep for which no specification is needed.
 A specific version can be requested by specifying the date of the version in the format YYYY-MM-DD.
 A consistency check of the requested date is performed.
 The presence of the \texttt{-{}-key4hepUseNightlies} option switches the configuration to the use of the \keyhep nightlies.
 This option can be used together with the option to define the date of the release to choose a particular nightly instead of the latest one.
 This allows the user to easily recreate previous results using the exact same software framework.